mmakaay/esphome-xiaomi_bslamp2/README.md

 possible to fully control every aspect of the lamp and to integrate the lamp in your Home Assistant setup.

+## Features

+* The lamp **integrates easily with Home Assistant** using the ESPHome integration.

+* **The lamp no longer phones home to the Mijia Cloud.** Using this firmware, you can rest assured that the network traffic is limited to your own network.
+  This matches the ideas behind Home Assistant, of providing a local home automation platform, that puts privacy first.

+* **No more need for the LAN control option** to integrate the lamp with Home Assistant.
+Especially important, because Xiaomi decided in all their wisdom to remove LAN control from the device, breaking existing integrations.

+* **The night light supports multiple colors**.
+The original firmware only supports a single warm white night light color.

+* **Smooth light color transitions**, unlike the current version of the Yeelight integration.
+The Homekit integration does provide good transitions, but on my system, the color temperature white light mode is missing in the Home Assistant GUI.

+* **Since the components of the lamp are exposed as ESPHome components, you don't have to stick with the lamp's original behavior**.
+You can hook up the lamp in your home automation as you see fit.
+Use the slider to control the volume of your audio set?
+Long press the power button to put your house in night mode?
+Use the illumination behind the slider bar to represent the progress of your sour dough bread bulk fermentation?
+  Go ahead, make it so! :-)

 ## Quick start guide

 For those who have experience with flashing ESPHome onto devices: